hyperform-dev/hyperform/README.md

 ### 🚀 Deploy to Google Cloud Functions

-Create a `hyperform.json` in your folder (next to `package.json` and so on) with the the following fields:
+Create a `hyperform.json` in your folder with these fields:

 ```json
 {